JGCRI/gcam-doc/inputs_land.md

 Note that for the Shared Socioeconomic Pathways (SSPs), different inputs are used for some variables.
 See [SSPs](ssp.html) for more information.

 ### Data

 #### Historical Land Use and Land Cover
 The raw data used for historical land cover is mainly provided in [Land_type_area_ha.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/LDS/Land_type_area_ha.csv).

 The arable land, temporary crops, and temporary fallow land are provided in [GCAMFAOSTAT_LandCover.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/FAO/GCAMFAOSTAT_LandCover.csv).

+Because purpose-grown energy crops have no observed land area in the base-year land data, their future introduction is controlled through the new-land-type parameters described above rather than through historical land allocation.
+GCAM therefore introduces these crops in future periods (2030) using share-weight assumptions that allow new biomass land types to enter the land allocation system.

 #### Historical Harvested Area
 Historical harvested area by crop and country is provided in [GCAMFAOSTAT_NonFodderProdArea.csv.gz](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/FAO/GCAMFAOSTAT_NonFodderProdArea.csv.gz) and [GCAMFAOSTAT_FodderProdArea.csv.gz](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/aglu/FAO/GCAMFAOSTAT_FodderProdArea.csv.gz).